whxtdxsa/MCalculator/README.md

-# MCalculator (Coordinate Calculator for Minecraft)
+# MCalculator: Coordinate Calculator for Minecraft
 It is my first project using c++